ccnmtl/compiled/content/articles/print-is-device.md

 And the printed result of the webpage, with URLs expanded:

-{{< figure caption="Print version, with URLs expanded" src="/img/assets/print-flg-print.jpg" class="text-center centered bordered responsive" alt="This image shows the expanded URLs linking “Visit the site” and “Infosheet” to other pages or sites." >}}
+{{< figure caption="Print version, with URLs expanded" src="/img/assets/print-flg-print.jpg" class="text-center centered bordered responsive" alt="This image shows the expanded URLs linking Visit-the-site and Infosheet to other pages or sites." >}}

 ### Multimedia: